Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 grid.dist0 <- GSIF::buffer.dist(meuse["zinc"], meuse.grid[1], as.factor(1:nrow(meuse)))
 ```

-which takes few seconds as it generates 155 gridded maps.
-The value of the target variable `zinc` can be now modeled as a function of buffer distances:
+which requires a few seconds, as it generates 155 individual gridded maps.
+The value of the target variable `zinc` can be now modeled as a function of these computed buffer distances:

 ```r